Chiedozie39/Pyroclast_inflight_cooling_and_trajectory/README.md

 # In-flight pyroclast cooling during mafic explosive eruptions: a numerical model
-Numerical solution codes for the research article, "In-flight pyroclast cooling during mafic explosive eruptions: a numerical model", authored by
+Numerical solution codes for the research article, "The in-flight cooling of ballistic pyroclasts during mafic explosive eruptions: a numerical model", authored by
-Chiedozie Ogbuagu et al. (2025) and published in Earth and Planetary Science Letters.
+Chiedozie Ogbuagu et al. (2025) and published in Journal of Volcanology and Geothermal Research.

 Full details are in the ReadMe.txt file